David Ousted: Hammarby IF

 On 20 February 2020, Ousted transferred to the Swedish club Hammarby IF in Allsvenskan.
 He signed a one-year contract, with an option for a further.

 On 30 May 2021, Ousted won the 2020–21 Svenska Cupen, the main domestic cup, with Hammarby through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final, where he saved Bénie Traoré's attempt.

 On 4 December 2021, he came in as a substitute in a 5–3 home win against Kalmar FF, marking his last appearance for Hammarby.
 Ousted decided to retire from professional football at the end of the year.

 Midtjylland

-Despite announcing his retirement at the end of 2021, it was confirmed on 26 January 2022, that Ousted had signed a deal until the end of the season with Danish Superliga club FC Midtjylland.
-On 22 May 2022 Midtjylland confirmed, that Ousted was one out of seven players, which contracts had came to an end, and therefore would leave the club. the decision was later changed when the club confirmed on 24 June that Ousted had signed a new deal for the rest of the year.
+Despite announcing his retirement at the end of 2021, it was confirmed on 26 January 2022 that Ousted had signed a deal until the end of the season with Danish Superliga club FC Midtjylland.
+On 22 May 2022, Midtjylland announced that Ousted was one out of seven players, whose contracts had come to an end and therefore would leave the club.
+The decision was later changed when the club announced on 24 June that Ousted had signed a new deal for the rest of the year.
 However, on 31 August 2022, Ousted once again announced his retirement from football.